LINCnil/GDPR-Developer-Guide/README.md

 This guide is published under [license GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) and under [open license 2.0](https://www.etalab.gouv.fr/wp-content/uploads/2017/04/ETALAB-Licence-Ouverte-v2.0.pdf) (explicitly compatible with [CC-BY 4.0 FR](https://creativecommons.org/licenses/by/4.0/deed.fr)).
 You can freely contribute to its redaction.

 The [French version](https://github.com/LINCnil/Guide-RGPD-du-developpeur) is the authentic version of this guide.
+An Italian version of this guide is also available [in pdf](https://github.com/LINCnil/GDPR-Developer-Guide/releases/tag/V1.0) and [for contributions](https://github.com/LINCnil/GDPR-Developer-Guide/tree/it).

 #### Is this guide for developers only?